matinfo/docker-voltage-simulator/README.md

 Simple NodeJS server to fake random voltage data in a simple HTML page for developments

-> Note: use nodemon, is only dev purpose.
+> Note: use nodemon, is only for dev purpose.
 All changes made in `src` directory do a hot reload!

 # Usage